IgniteUI/igniteui-docfx/kr/components/themes/typography.md

 $my-type-scale:type-scale();
 ```

-This will produce a map, which is exactly the same as the `$default-scale-map` that the `igx-typography` mixin uses by default.
+This will produce a map, which is exactly the same as the `$default-scale-map` that the `typography` mixin uses by default.

 We can use the `$h1-style` we defined in our previous example to produce a slightly modified type scale.